 Returning to London, I worked with a team of psychologists and psychiatrists at a substance misuse and social care unit at the National Health Service in England.
 After an especially rewarding experience volunteering at a primary school, I decided to train to be a teacher.
 I had found my passion!
 In time, I would like to return to my roots in child psychology perhaps by training to become an Educational Psychologist.

-I gained my PGCE in Primary Education from the Institute of Education, University of London and taught in an inner city school in London.
+I gained my Post-Graduate Certificate of Education in Primary Education from the Institute of Education, University of London and taught in an inner city school in London.
 I enjoyed my early years as a teacher tremendously and especially enjoyed working with children from disadvantaged backgrounds and their families.

-From 2006 I was teaching at the British School of Boston where I taught in Key Stage One and in the Foundation Stage.
+In 2006 I took up a teaching post at our sister school, the British International School of Boston, where I taught in Key Stage One and the Foundation Stage.
 After five years in New England, I decided to move to Washington, D.C to be closer to family and to enjoy all that the capital has to offer.
-I have taught Year Four, Reception, and Year 2 in my time at BISW, all of which I have enjoyed equally despite their obvious differences!
+I have taught Year Four, Reception, Year 2 and now, Year One, in my time at the British International School of Washington.

 As a teacher, I love to see the progress unfolding as children begin to read and write and to facilitate the development of children’s conceptual knowledge and understanding by finding ways to model or explain more challenging areas of learning.
 In 2018 I attended Harvard’s Graduate School of Education ‘Project Zero’ training at WISSIT.
 I am keen to embed my learning on thinking routines and maker-space learning into my practice this academic year and beyond.